trackIT-Systems/tsOS-vhf/docs/troubleshooting.md

 ```
 The example above shows, that the network connection is not working correctly.

-You can further check if the LTE stick is recognized by *tRackIT OS* using `ip`:
+You can further check if the LTE stick is recognized by *tsOS-vhf* using `ip`:
 ```console
 pi@mof-rts-00015:~ $ ip addr show eth1
 4: eth1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000